-In this Life Tip I’m going to share a warning about cloned accounts (also known as spoofing).
+In this Life Tip, I’m going to share a warning about cloned accounts (also known as spoofing).
 Since you obviously use a computer, or you wouldn’t be reading this, you may have an account on Facebook.
 Over 1 billion people do.
-I am one of them and I like to use it to stay in touch with people I know personally.
-I was victimized by a cloned account on Facebook recently that has caused me a bunch of extra work and frustration.
-I wanted to share my experience with you so you could avoid the problem I have.
+I am one of them and I enjoy it very much.
+Recently, I was victimized by a cloned account on Facebook.
+It caused me a lot of extra work and frustration to fix it.
+Learn from my experience so you can avoid the problem I had.

 Tidal Wave of Bounced Mail

-A few days later I started getting dozens, sometimes over one hundred bounced emails returned to my account.
-Sponer used the names of people who knew each other, probably mined from Facebook accounts he got into, and started sending out emails with their name but my email address to promote his junk websites.
+A few days later I started getting dozens of bounced emails returned to my account.
+Spammer used the names of people who knew each other.
+He probably mined them from Facebook accounts he got into.
+So he started sending out emails with valid names but my email address to promote his junk websites.
 They all read something like this:

-In this example Sponer put Jane’s full name in the FROM line of the email but uses my email address, not Jane’s as the sending address.
+In this example, Spammer put Jane’s full name in the FROM line of the email.
+He uses my email address, not Jane’s as the sent from address.
 This makes it look like a friendly email.
 If it was sent from firstname.lastname@example.org then Bob probably would recognize it as spam and not pay any attention to it.
-Because Jane Smith’s name is on there as sender, Bob probably did not even notice my email address, reads the note and clicks the site.
+But because Jane Smith’s name is on it as the sender, Bob probably did not even notice my email address, so he reads the note and clicks the site.
 Many times people like Bob will even respond to the email with a personal message.

 Hi Jane.
 I’m doing really well.
 The kids are off to school.
 I have some quiet time this morning.
 I’m gonna cut the grass later.
 Dad is going to have surgery the 25th.
 How are you?
 Great to hear from you.
 I checked the site.
 Do you think I’m fat?? – Bob

 Or maybe there will be a response like this:

 Jane, is this spam?
 Have you been hacked? – Bob

 So what has this situation done to me that could happen to you?